saga-project/saga-cpp-adaptor-condor/README.md

 Overview
 --------

-The Condor adaptor for SAGA provides the ability for Condor users to access its services through the simple programmatic interface of SAGA.
+The Condor adaptor for SAGA provides the ability for Condor and Condor-G users to access its services through the simple programmatic interface of SAGA.

 Currently, the adaptor works in conjunction with the Condor command line tools to communicate with the Condor scheduler and start jobs on the default universe.
-Alternative implementations using SOAP and the GAHP protocol are planned, but not implemented.

 Status
 ------

 Running interactive jobs is currently not supported.
-Suspend/resume also not supported.
+Suspend/resume is also not supported.

 Setup